Matt Wachter: Thirty Seconds to Mars (2001–2007)

-Angels & Airwaves (2007–2014, 2018–2019)
+Angels & Airwaves (2007–2012)

 Following the departure of Ryan Sinn from the band on 23 April 2007, Wachter joined Angels & Airwaves in Sinn's place.
 He was later confirmed as a band member, and worked with Angels & Airwaves on their second album I-Empire.
 The band released their third studio album, titled Love, in February 2010, along with its follow-up Love: Part Two in 2011.
 On June 24, 2014, Tom Delonge posted a photo of Matt stating his intention to leave the band to focus on his family life at home, stating "Matt still might join us later down the road somewhere and somehow."

 On March 9, 2017, a video posted to Tom DeLonge's Instagram account showed Wachter playing bass, to which DeLonge states he has "been looking for [Wachter]".
 This led to speculation that Wachter had returned to Angels & Airwaves.
 This was confirmed by DeLonge on April 18, 2018, posting that both Wachter and guitarist David Kennedy had rejoined Angels & Airwaves and would appear on the next album.
 When the band released new music in May 2019, however, Wachter was absent from both the band's new press photos and from the list of members listed on the band's Facebook page.
 Neither the band nor Wachter have released statements concerning the departure, although producer Aaron Rubin stated that Wachter was not involved with any of the band's new music.

 Other works

 Wachter serves as an occasional guest host on Get The Fuck Up Radio.
-The radio show is hosted by two of his friends, Aaron Farley and Jeremy Weiss and is featured on Little Radio, out of Los Angeles.
+The radio show is hosted by two of his friends, Aaron Farley and Jeremy Weiss (who is friends with Tad) and is featured on Little Radio, out of Los Angeles.

 In mid-2009, Wachter recorded bass on all tracks for the upcoming release by Street Drum Corps, for release in 2010.

 Personal life

-Wachter is an avid Boston Red Sox fan.
-He is also an avid fan of video games, like video game systems, such as GameCube, PS2, Nintendo, Xbox, and PlayStation.
-Wachter is a big fan of body art and claims to have over 20 tattoos.
-Some of these include "Rock-n-Roll" in script on his stomach, two swallows on both pectorals, a winged bomb on his right arm, and a switch blade with Latin quotation on his right side.
-These specific tattoos were done by artist Josh Hoffman at Olde City Tattoo in Philadelphia, Pennsylvania.
-He also has Dia De Los Muertos, or Day of the Dead skulls tattooed on each foot, as well as numerous other inkings in various locations.
-Wachter has a deer head tattooed on his right leg as well.
-He had this done while he was on tour in Japan.
-On his right inner arm he has yellow jackets to remind him that he is allergic.
-Also, on his chest there is a locked heart filled with his wife's name Libby.

-On May 14, 2009, Matt and Libby (née' Lawson) welcomed their first child, Sailor Mae Wachter.
+On May 14, 2009, Matt and Libby (née' Lawson) had a child.